 During the facility design process, impacts to on-site streams, wetlands, and TDEC-regulated WWCs were avoided or minimized.
-Complete avoidance of surface water was not feasible, and the construction and operation of the Project would permanently affect two perennial streams (0.14 acre), one ephemeral stream (0.07 acre), and approximately three WWCs for road crossing improvements.
+Complete avoidance of surface water was not feasible, and the construction and operation of the Project would permanently affect two perennial streams (40 linear feet; 0.004 acre), one ephemeral stream (20 linear feet; 0.002 acre), and approximately three WWCs for road crossing improvements.
 The Project would additionally affect seven ephemeral streams (0.03 acre), 10 wetlands (0.16 acre), and approximately 49 WWCs due to the placement of solar panels and/or pole structures.
 Figure 3-8 shows the locations of streams, wetlands, and WWCs relative to project components.
-Impacts to potentially jurisdictional water features are not expected from the installation of buried cables due to the use of boring to install these Project elements.
+Impacts to jurisdictional water features are not expected from the installation of buried cables due to the use of boring to install these Project elements.